Frequently Asked Questions

 Question: How long will it be until there is a significant development in the class action?

-Answer: Following the entry of summary judgment and the appeal by Defendants, the trial court and appellate court will take several months to more than one year to determine and make the major decisions in the case.
-In the meantime, the attorneys will be preparing documents and briefs for the appeal and potentially conducting proceedings before the trial court.
+Answer: Following the Supreme Court’s decision, further proceedings in the trial court will likely take several months to more than one year to determine the issues remaining to be determined based on the Supreme Court’s decision.
+In the meantime, the attorneys will be preparing for those additional proceedings before the trial court.

 Question: If I have specific evidence or concerns regarding the class action, what should I do?